Coder-Yu/SELFRec/README.md

 <h2>Leaderboard</h2>
 The results are obtained on the dataset of Yelp2018.
 We performed grid search for the best hyperparameters. <br>
-General hyperparameter settings are: batch_size: 2046, embed_size: 64, learning rate: 0.001, L2 regularization: 0.0001.
+General hyperparameter settings are: batch_size: 2046, embed_size: 64, learning rate: 0.001, L2 regularization: 0.0001. <br><br>

 |  Model   |           Performance            | Hyperparameter settings                                                                             |
 |:--------:|:--------------------------------:|:----------------------------------------------------------------------------------------------------|